 An eligible project is one that involves acquiring or developing research infrastructure to increase research capacity in existing CL3 or CL4 facilities and only those CL2 or CL2+ facilities that are essential to the operations of the CL3 or CL4 facilities.
-Projects submitted may include renovations, repairs, and equipment housed within the CL3 or CL4 facilities or which are necessary to maintain, renew or augment their Canadian Biosafety Standards certification to work with human pathogens.
+Projects submitted may include renovations, repairs to existing infrastructure (whether CFI-funded or not), and equipment housed within the CL3 or CL4 facilities or which are necessary to maintain, renew or augment their Canadian Biosafety Standards certification to work with human pathogens.
 Proposals for the construction of new CL4 facilities will be considered but would be expected to be exceptional, given the unique and highly specialized nature of these assets.

 In addition to containment facilities, eligible projects may involve associated facilities for large animals, such as non-human primates.
+Small-animal (e.g. rodents, ferrets, etc.) facilities are not eligible.
 Infrastructure requested for associated large-animal facilities may include:

-- · Repairs; and, - Built-in equipment or equipment located in the animal facility and required for safe and effective animal housing, testing and care.
+- Renovations and expansion of animal housing capacity - Repairs - Built-in equipment or equipment located in the animal facility and required for safe and effective animal housing, testing and care.